 "I had a terrible time on [in-center] HD.
 I was scared at first because I wasn't sure if I could be in charge of my own care.
 But the difference is night and day for me.
 I have taken charge, and not only do I feel better physically but emotionally and spiritually too."

 "Personally, I prefer PD to even the thought of HD.
 PD does not interfere with my lifestyle as much as HD would.
 I am very busy and tell people that I do not have time to sit on a machine for 4–5 hours 3 days a week.
 I do PD at night on a cycler and am dry during the day so can forget about dialysis during the day.
 I am able to continue all my activities and work.
 If I were on [in-center] HD I would have to quit work and would be unable to be as active as I am."

-One study looked at quality of life in 60 people on PD and 60 on HD.4 It found that those on PD had a much better quality of life in the areas of:
+One study looked at quality of life in 60 people on PD and 60 on HD.
+4 Those on PD had a much better quality of life in terms of: